Authress/wordpress-sso-login/authress/readme.txt

 The Authress login widget is completely configurable and it's [open source on GitHub](https://github.com/Authress/wordpress-plugin).
 You can style the form like any of your site components by enqueuing a stylesheet in your theme.
 Use the [`login_enqueue_scripts`](https://developer.wordpress.org/reference/hooks/login_enqueue_scripts/) hook to style the form on wp-login.php, [`wp_enqueue_scripts`](https://developer.wordpress.org/reference/hooks/wp_enqueue_scripts/) to style widgets and shortcodes, or both to affect the form in all locations.

-= Can I access the user profile information? =

-The Authress plugin transparently handles login information for your WordPress site and the plugins you use, so that it looks like any other login.
-User profile data changes in WordPress **are not** currently sent to Auth0 but changes to the Auth0 user account **are** stored in WordPress user meta (under the key `auth0_obj` prefixed with `$wpdb->prefix`).

 = Which authentication providers are supported? =